jeffThompson/TechnologyAndTheLandscape/README.md

 \- \- \-

-**WEEK 5: The Grand Tour, the domesticated and reflective landscape**
+**WEEK 5: THE GRAND TOUR, THE DOMESTICATED AND REFLECTIVE LANDSCAPE**

 **In class:**
 Nature walk in Minecraft